-The US- China Economic and Security Review Commission held hearing on January 28 on the Foreign Investment Climate in China: Present Challenges and Potential for Reform.
-I participated in those hearings as a representative of the USPTO, to talk about the licensing environment for intellectual property.
-Here is my hearing statement and an alternative link.
+The US-China Economic and Security Review Commission held hearing on January 28 on the Foreign Investment Climate in China: Present Challenges and Potential for Reform.
+I participated in those hearings as a representative of the USPTO,to talk about the licensing environment for intellectual property.
+Here is my hearing statement.
 There was also some other excellent testimony, from the Federal Trade Commission, academics and practitioners.

 I welcome your comments.

 Categories: China IPR